Katie Holmes Watching Suri Grow Up Is Heartbreaking,’The Arrangement’ Connection

 Katie Holmes has clearly done a remarkable job raising her daughter Suri on her own since she and Top Gun actor Tom Cruise parted ways and his devout ties to Scientology drove them further apart.

-Recently Katie shared both the highs and lows of watching her adorable daughter grow up.
-In an exclusive interview with Town & Country Holmes admitted that although she is aware she has to let Suri grow and become independent, it is heartbreaking.
+Recently, Katie shared both the highs and lows of watching her adorable daughter grow up.
+In an exclusive interview with Town & Country, Holmes admitted that although she is aware she has to let Suri grow and become independent, it is heartbreaking.
 The Huffington Post reminds of Katie’s words about her little one and how she views the motherhood process.

 “Every day, kids get a little further away from you.
 That’s a positive thing.
 They should be becoming more independent, but it’s heartbreaking.
 You want them to stay with you forever, but they’re these amazing beings, and you have to do everything you can to give them what they need ― and then they’re going to go.
 And that’s going to be very, very sad for me.”

-The talented actress and director who first came on the scene in the role of awkward and angst-filled Joey on the hit teen drama Dawson’s Creek, has spread her wings and continued to make herself a prosperous career in the world of film and television.
+The talented actress and director, who first came on the scene in the role of awkward and angst-filled Joey on the hit teen drama Dawson’s Creek, has spread her wings and continued to make herself a prosperous career in the world of film and television.

 Her No. 1 priority!
 Katie Holmes says she wants to give Suri a “stable, innocent childhood” https://t.co/J8kcI8HuEd pic.twitter.com/32tR23t0eb